Something New Baby Blanket

 NOTES

-• Chain 3 at beginning of double crochet rows always count as a stitch.
+• Chain 1 to start new rows does NOT count as a stitch.

 In this pattern, you will notice the “special stitch” Crossed Double Crochet which I have abbreviated to “cdc”.